CROXTOn-sys/fb_v2/DEPLOYMENT_GUIDE.md

 1. **CORS Errors**: Make sure the RENDER_BACKEND_URL in Vercel matches your Render deployment URL
 2. **API Not Working**: Check that the backend is running and the URL is correct
 3. **Timeout Issues**: Facebook parsing can take time; consider upgrading from free tiers if needed
+4. **ECONNREFUSED Errors**: Ensure environment variables are correctly set and the backend is running

 ### Checking Deployments